Szhibam/Szhibam/README.md

 - 👋 Hi, I’m @Szhibam
-- 👀 I’m interested in DSA and ML
+- 👀 I’m interested in DSA and ML and Web DEvelopment
 - 🌱 I’m currently learning Machine Learning

 - 📫 How to reach me